tom-seddon/ghouls-tng/README.md

   is time attack or classic/infinite lives (the distinction being moot in the editor)

+### Glitches and oddities

+The Ghouls code is not designed to cater for every situation possible, and you may well encounter some strange stuff while testing!
+Could be anything from surprising unexpected deaths to the player just getting stuck entirely.
+(Press ESCAPE if that happens.
+You'll go back to edit mode.)

+These are things that you, as level designer, will just have to ensure are impossible.

 ### Springs

 Springs can't be placed in the top 2 rows of the level.
 The resulting